google/WebFundamentals/src/content/en/updates/2016/03/device-orientation-changes.md

 gyroscope.
 The magnetometer, and false readings due to magnetic field fluctuations, are out of the picture.

-## But I Still Need Absolute Degrees!
+## But I still need absolute degrees!

 If you’re writing JavaScript that needs to use absolute degrees, perhaps as part of an augmented reality web application that needs to map directly onto the